rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 While Wirth conceived of Oberon in the context of a whole system[^4] it's use in research and instruction means it is also well suited [POSIX](https://en.wikipedia.org/wiki/POSIX) based systems (e.g. BSD, Linux, macOS).
 The difference in programming in Oberon for a POSIX system versus a native Oberon System is primarily in the modules you import.
 These posts will focus on using Oberon language in a POSIX environment.

-The latest Oberon is Niklaus Wirth and Paul Reeds' Project Oberon 2013.
+The latest Oberon is from Niklaus Wirth's and Paul Reeds' Project Oberon 2013.
 If you want to explore it I suggest using Peter De Wachter's [emulator](https://github.com/pdewacht/oberon-risc-emu).
-Project Oberon also his links to the updated books and articles in PDF format which are easy to read (or print) on most computing devices.
+Project Oberon 2013 [website](https://www.projectoberon.com) also has links to the updated books and articles in PDF format which are easy to read (or print) on most computing devices.

 ## A starting point

 I am starting my exploration with Karl Landström's [OBNC](https://miasap.se/obnc/) compiler.
-I am focusing on getting comfortable using and writing in the Oberon language.
+I am focusing on getting comfortable using and writing in the Oberon-7 language.

 Here's an example of a simple "Hello World"[^2] program in Oberon written for a POSIX system.
 I've named the [source code](HelloWorld.Mod) `HelloWorld.Mod`.